31 Perennial Flowers For Shaded Gardens With Limited Sun

 Contents

-Before planting your garden, you need to plan your flower garden based on the amount of sun they receive.
+Before planting, you need to plan your garden based on the amount of sun each flower receives.
 You may think that you can only grow beautiful flowers in full sun.
 However, there are many fantastic shade-loving floral plants out there.
-Even better, many of these plants are perennials.
-This label means that these flowering plants can come back year after year.
+Even better, many of these plants are perennials, returning year after year.

-When assessing your garden, you should first see how much shade the garden gets.
-A fully shaded garden may still receive a bit of reflected sunlight or almost no light at all.
+When assessing your garden, observe how much shade the garden gets.
+A fully shaded garden may still receive a bit of reflected sunlight.
 A garden in partial shade may get some sun through other leaves or during non-peak times.

-A nice garden of shade perennials can provide you with a retreat that allows you to get out of the sun.
-It can also bring many beneficial pollinators as the spring season starts to kick off in your garden.
-Read on to learn about 31 beautiful options for your shade garden.
+Shade perennials can provide you with a retreat that gets you out of the sun.
+They bring many beneficial pollinators in as the spring season starts to kick off.
+Read on to learn about 31 beautiful blooms for planting in your shade garden.

 Barrenwort

-If you are looking for a reliable groundcover with unique flowers, Barrenwort may be what you are looking for.
-Barrenwort loves shade, but it can tolerate some light.
-While it prefers moist soil, this plant can tolerate some drought.
-It can grow in zones 4 through 8, and it usually does not get taller than a foot.
+If you are looking for a reliable groundcover with unique spurred flowers, barrenwort may be what you are looking for.
+It loves shade, but it can tolerate some sunlight.
+While it prefers moist soil, it has been known to handle some drought.
+It’s hardy in zones 5 through 8, and it stays right around a foot tall.

-Barrenwort flowers come in every color you may want, and sometimes they come in multiple colors at once.
-Choose between white, pink, purple, red, orange, and yellow perennial flowers.
-In the fall, Barrenwort provides lovely foliage.
-Its unique blooms almost look like butterflies as they flit above the foliage.
+Barrenwort flowers come in every color you may want, and sometimes in multiple colors at once.
+Choose between white, pink, purple, red, orange, and yellow blooms.
+In the fall when it’s not blooming, barrenwort displays its showy foliage.

 Bellflower

-Bellflower prefers shade, and comes in a variety of different colors.
+Bellflower prefers shade, and comes in a variety of colors.

-You can find this plant in a variety of sizes and colors.
-Bellflower can be blue, pink, or white, and you can get it in a tall or dwarf size.
-Bellflower has a long blooming season from June to autumn.
-It’s a common flower in many shade gardens, and grows well in hardiness zones 3-4.
+You can find bellflowers in a variety of sizes and colors.
+Their blooms are blue, pink, or white, growing tall or in dwarf size.
+These plants have a long blooming season from late spring to mid-fall depending on the species.
+It’s a common flower in partially-shaded gardens, and grows well in hardiness zones 4 to 8.

 Bigfoot Geranium

-Geraniums are hardy plants, and can act as ground cover for areas that need to cover space.
+Geraniums are hardy plants, acting as ground cover for areas that need to cover space.

-Bigroot Geranium is a hardy groundcover with rhizomes and aromatic and uniquely shaped foliage.
-It can grow one to three feet tall, and it grows well in zones 3 through 8.
-Magenta flowers rise above that foliage in gentle bursts.
+Bigroot geranium is a hardy groundcover with a rhizomatic habit, and aromatic, lobed foliage.
+It grows up to one and a half feet tall, and is hardy in zones 3 through 8.
+Its magenta flowers rise above its foliage in gentle bursts starting in late spring.

-Bigfoot geranium can grow in full sun to partial shade, making it a versatile plant.
-It is unlike other geraniums in that you do not need to prune back the plants.
-Instead, you can just remove stems.
-Other than that, this plant does not require other maintenance.
+Bigfoot geranium does best in full sun to partial shade.
+After it blooms, you do not need to prune it back.
+Instead, you can just remove the flower stems.
+Other than that, this plant does not require maintenance.

 Black Cohosh

-This perennial is a shade plant that can add height to your garden in zones 3 to 8.
-From the lovely dark foliage springs sprigs of tiny white perennial flowers.
-Black Cohosh has white flowers, and it can reach six feet tall, which makes it a taller perennial compared to others on this list.
+This is a shade perennial that adds height to gardens, and is hardy in zones 3 to 8.
+In summer, from the lovely dark foliage spring sprigs of tiny white flowers.
+Black cohosh can reach six feet tall, which makes it a larger selection compared to others on this list.

 Bleeding Heart

-Bleeding Heart grows to two or three feet in zone 3 to 9.
-This popular perennial produces unique heart-shaped flowers in white or pink.
-It’s also a beautiful red perennial flower.
-The name of this plant comes from the petal that makes the hearts look like they are bleeding.
-It blooms in late spring and early summer.
+Bleeding heart grows to two or three feet and is hardy in zones 3 to 9.
+This popular plant produces unique heart-shaped flowers in white or pink.
+Other species of bleeding heart produce beautiful red flowers.
+But the name of this plant comes from the shape of its petals that produce blooms that look like they are bleeding.
+These are visible in spring.

 Columbine